-Finding its home on Edinburgh’s Lady Lawson street, Timberyard is a popular spot for both residents and visitors to the city.
-The restaurant has been praised as a “wonderful space serving wonderful food” by readers, residing in a shabby-chic timber warehouse which had a former life as a theatrical props store once upon a time.
+Finding its home on Edinburgh’s Lady Lawson Street, Timberyard is a popular spot for both residents and visitors to the city.
+The restaurant is family-run and found in the atmospheric surrounds of a 19-century warehouse, which was originally built as a props and costume store.

-Those looking to add a touch of exclusivity to their dining experience can book out the old brick shed for any private dining functions such as celebration dinners and birthdays, while the south-facing yard is much sought after for al fresco meals in the sunshine.
-Enthusiastic, knowledgeable staff and charmingly rustic interiors add the final gloss to this idiosyncratic Edinburgh destination.
+Those looking to add a touch of exclusivity to their dining experience can book out the Old Brick Shed for any private dining functions such as celebration dinners and birthdays, while the south-facing yard is much sought after for al fresco meals in the sunshine.
+Enthusiastic, knowledgeable staff and charmingly rustic interiors round things off nicely for a very pleasant dining experience.